The Disadvantages of Being a Manager

 Rivals Ready to Pounce

-No matter how high a manager climbs within a company, there will be others viewing his progress with envious eyes.
+No matter how high a manager climbs within a company, there will be others viewing that managers progress with envious eyes.
 In fact, as there are fewer top management posts in any organisation, there is more competition for them.
-Even the chief executive officer has people within his own firm and at other companies ready and willing to push him aside.
+Even the chief executive officer has people within their own firm and at other companies ready and willing to push them aside.
 One wrong decision and these rivals can pounce.

-It’s not easy for a manager to gauge the quality of his work, either.
-Goals tend to be long-term, perhaps quarterly or even annual, and it takes even longer to judge the real measure of a manager’s success, namely an improvement in his people management skills.
+It’s not easy for a manager to gauge the quality of their work, either.
+Goals tend to be long-term, perhaps quarterly or even annual, and it takes even longer to judge the real measure of a manager’s success, namely an improvement in their people management skills.

 Disadvantages of Management